AY2324S2-CS2113T-T09-4/User-Guide/CS2101/UserGuide_2101.md

 > ⚠️ If `HH` is set to `00`, the bot will throw an error.
 Please use `MM:SS` if the `HH` field is not needed!

+> ⚠️ Date specified cannot be later than the current date!

 Examples:
 - <code style="color: #D85D43;">workout /e:run /d:5.15 /t:25:03 /date:25-03-2023 </code>